irisbaron/vsam-express-demo/README.md

 We are now ready to add the logic.

 ### Add Application Logic
 [controller.md](https://github.com/irisbaron/vsam-express-demo/blob/master/controller.md) contains the implementation snippets of each of the specified controller functions.
-You can manually copy them or alternatively clone or download the github code, and copy over the controller.js file.
+You can manually copy them one by one, or alternatively clone or download the github code, and copy over the controller.js file.

 ### Test your Application
 Run the application